dtroyer-archive/image-recipes/README.md

 image-recipes
 =============

-Kickstart files and scripts for building minimal VM images.
+Kickstart files and scripts for building minimal VM images for OpenStack

 Features
 --------